4ARMED/terraform-burp-collaborator/README.md

 # Make sure the name of your keypair matches the filename minus the .pub suffix.
 key_name = "mykeypair"

-# You can call this what you like
+# You can call this what you like, it's only used to set the hostname
+# on the Linux box
 server_name = "burp-collaborator"

 # Don't use this one.
 It's ours.